-The habitual posture of the necks of sauropod dinosaurs has been controversial ever since their body shape has been understood: see the introduction to Taylor and Wedel (2013) for a historical overview.
+The habitual posture of the necks of sauropod dinosaurs has been controversial ever since their body shape has been understood.
+Both elevated and more horizontal postures have been depicted, sometimes even in the same images - for example, Knight's classic 1897 painting of Apatosaurus and Diplodocus (Figure 1).
+See the introduction to Taylor and Wedel (2013) for a more comprehensive historical overview.

-Stevens and Parrish (1999) used a computer program of their own devising, named DinoMorph, to model the intervertebral articulations in the necks of two well-known sauropods, Diplodocus and Apatosaurus.
-They found that when the vertebrae were best aligned - with the centra in articulation and the zygapophyseal facets maximally overlapped - the necks were held in roughly horizontal positions; Stevens and Parrish (1999) concluded without further justification that this was the habitual posture in life.
-Although, as discussed below, animals do not habitually hold their necks in neutral pose, determining neutral pose is an important step towards understanding habitual pose.
+Stevens and Parrish (1999) used a computer program of their own devising, named DinoMorph, to model the intervertebral articulations in the necks of two well-known sauropods, Apatosaurus and Diplodocus.
+They found that when the vertebrae were best aligned - with the centra in articulation and the zygapophyseal facets maximally overlapped - the necks were held in roughly horizontal positions; Stevens and Parrish (1999) concluded without further discussion that this was the habitual posture in life - an assumption which they subsequently asserted was supported by observation of extant tetrapods (Stevens and Parrish 2005).
+In fact, as discussed below, tetrapods do not habitually hold their necks in neutral pose; nevertheless, determining neutral pose is an important step towards understanding habitual pose.

-The study of Stevens and Parrish (1999) has been influential, but suffers from a number of defects.
+The study of Stevens and Parrish (1999) has been influential, but can and should be further refined.
 Taylor and Wedel (2013) demonstrated the important role of a neglected element, the intervertebral cartilage that separates the centra of adjacent vertebrae.
-We showed in that paper that including the cartilage in models affects the "neutral" posture recovered, causing the neck to be raised more than when only bone is taken into account; but, stupidly, we failed to quantify the additional extension of the neck.
-I will now remedy this deficiency.
+We noted in that paper that including the cartilage in models affects the neutral posture recovered, causing the neck to be raised more than when only bone is taken into account; but we failed to quantify the additional extension of the neck.
+The present paper remedies this deficiency.